 You can see how Risk Management and Design Control are complementary.

 Keep in mind, too, that Risk Management is a HUGE focus of medical device regulators.
 Meaning the regulators expect you to establish Risk Management as a product lifecycle process.

 You need to create documents and records throughout your medical device product development to demonstrate you have considered the risks and are doing something about it.

 Align your Risk Management process with ISO 14971.

 #3: Document Control and Records Management

 How do you create documents?
 Where are documents kept?
-Who signs off?
+Who approves them?

 You probably noticed that I mentioned documentation and records under Design Control and Risk Management.

 Guess what?
 Documentation and records are required throughout medical device product development and throughout manufacturing.